 Before we discuss how to get rid of corn earworms, we need to talk about the life cycle of the moth since many of the treatments, particularly organic control of corn earworms, are dependent on the stage of development to be most effective.

 Corn earworm moths are most active during the evening and at night.
-They’re small moths with wingspans of only 1-1.5 inches.
+They’re small moths with wingspans of only 1 to 1 1/2 inches.
 They appear in early June and search out corn silk on which to lay their eggs.
 One female moth can lay anywhere from 500 to 3,000 eggs and each egg is but half the size of a pinhead.

-Larvae appear in 2-10 days and start feeding immediately.
+Larvae appear in two to 10 days and start feeding immediately.
 The larvae eat their way along the silk to the ears where they continue to feed until they are ready to fall to the ground.

 They then burrow into the soil where they remain until their pupal stage has passed.
 New adults emerge in 10-25 days except for the last batch of fall.
 Those will remain underground until the following spring.